ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 ~~~~
  {:#arch title="Network Incident Management Architecture" artwork-align="center"}

-{{arch}} illustrates the network incident management architecture.
+{{arch}} illustrates the Network Incident Management architecture.
 Two key
-components for the incident management are the incident client
+components for the Incident Management are the Incident Client
-and the incident server.
+and the Incident Server.

-The incident server can be deployed in network operation platforms, network analytic
+The Incident Server can be deployed in network operation platforms, network analytic
 platforms, controllers {{?RFC8969}} in each domain and provides functionality such as network
 incident identification, report, diagnosis, resolution, or querying for the network
 incident lifecycle management.

-The incident client can be deployed within a single domain as the incident server or across domains
+The Incident Client can be deployed within a single domain as the Incident Server or across domains
 with the global view of network data.
 It can be deployed either in the same network operation
-platforms, network analytic platforms, controllers as the incident server within a single domain, or
+platforms, network analytic platforms, controllers as the Incident Server within a single domain, or
 at the upper-layer network operation platforms, network analytic platforms or controllers (i.e.,multi-domain
-controllers), to invoke the functionalities provided by the incident server in each domain to meet business
+controllers), to invoke the functionalities provided by the Incident Server in each domain to meet business
 requirements of the fault management.

 A typical workflow of network incident lifecycle management is as follows:

 * Some alarm or abnormal operations, network performance metrics are reported from the
-  network to the incident server.
-The incident server receives these alarms/abnormal
+  network to the Incident Server.
+The Incident Server receives these alarms/abnormal
   operations/metrics and try to analyze the correlation of them, e.g., generate
-  a symptom if some metrics are evaluated as unhealthy, the probable root cause can
+  a symptom if some metrics are evaluated as unhealthy, the Probable Root Cause can
   be detected based on the data correlation analysis.
 If a network incident is identified,
-  the "incident report" notification will be reported to the incident client.
+  the "incident report" notification will be reported to the Incident Client.
 The impact
   of network services will be further analyzed and will update the network incident if
   the network service is impacted.

-* Incident client receives the network incident from the "incident report" notification
+* Incident Client receives the network incident from the "incident report" notification
-  reported by incident server, and acknowledges it with the subsequent "incident ack" rpc operation.
+  reported by Incident Server, and acknowledges it with the subsequent "incident ack" rpc operation.
-  The incident client may further invoke the "incident diagnose" rpc to diagnose this network
+  The Incident Client may further invoke the "incident diagnose" rpc to diagnose this network
-  incident to find the probable root causes.
+  incident to find the Probable Root Causes.

-* If the probable root causes have been found, the incident client can resolve this
+* If the Probable Root Causes have been found, the Incident Client can resolve this
-  network incident by invoking the 'incident resolve' rpc operation to ask the incident server to resolve it,
+  network incident by invoking the 'incident resolve' rpc operation to ask the Incident Server to resolve it,
  or dispatching a troubleshooting ticket or using other network functions (routing calculation,
-  configuration, etc.) without being known by the incident server.
+  configuration, etc.) without being known by the Incident Server.

-* In case of the 'incident resolve' rpc operation invoked by the incident client, the incident server
+* In case of the 'incident resolve' rpc operation invoked by the Incident Client, the Incident Server
   will monitor the status of the network incident and update the status of network incident to 'cleared'
   if the incident can be fixed.
 For more detailed workflow, please refer to section 5.3.